 We support programs and initiatives that integrate evidence-based holistic approaches into the mental health care delivery system

-The Johns Hopkins Hospital’s Department of Psychiatry and Behavioral Sciences provide doctors and therapists to provide treatment for adults, adolescents and children, through community psychiatric services, consultation clinics, inpatient units and day hospitals in more than a dozen specialty areas.
+The JWB Foundation donated fitness equipment for an exercise room for the adolescent ward at the Department of Psychiatry and Behavioral Sciences at Johns Hopkins Hospital.
 The Johns Hopkins Hospital is ranked #1 in the nation for Psychiatry, in accordance with the U.S. News & World Report’s 2020-2021 Best Hospitals list.

 The JWB Foundation in 2018 funded a grant to the Catch-A-Lift Foundation to provide free Planet Fitness health club memberships to veterans suffering from combat-related mental health issues – and it continues to work with the organization’s director to assist these men and women.